stijn-dejongh/lovecraft_public_domain/raw_converts/wmb.md

-I hate the moon&mdash;I am afraid of it&mdash;for when it shines on certain scenes familiar and loved it sometimes makes them unfamiliar and hideous.
+I hate the moon--I am afraid of it--for when it shines on certain scenes familiar and loved it sometimes makes them unfamiliar and hideous.

   It was in the spectral summer when the moon shone down on the old garden where